 Nancy and Bob have two adult children.
 Bill, who has his own successful career and is married, and Scott, who suffers from terrible depression and has struggled to hold on to jobs his entire life.
 Scott is divorced and the father of two small children.

 Nancy and Bob had prepared a conventional will years ago, dividing their assets evenly between their two sons, but they were now concerned that when the time comes, Scott may not be able to responsibly handle a large bequest.
 Nancy & Bob wanted to ensure that their bequest to Scott was used for the support and education of their grandchildren.

-Nancy and Bob reached out to David Edwards, our president and founder, for advice.
+Nancy and Bob reached out to David Edwards, our president and nyc investment advisor, for advice.
 Over the course of nine months, David worked with the couple and their trust & estate attorney to prepare revocable living trusts for themselves which left them in complete control of their assets while alive**.